 Staff Hiring Process

-The following steps are hiring guidelines provided by Human Resources (HR) Employment Services and the Office of Institutional Equity and Inclusion (OIE).
+The following steps are hiring guidelines provided by Human Resources (HR) Employment Services and the Office of Institutional Equity (OIE).
 Click on each step below for more information.

 Staff Process Checklist